apache/solr-sandbox/ENCRYPTION.md

 The `org.apache.solr.encryption.crypto` package contains utility classes to stream encryption/decryption with the `AES/CTR/NoPadding` transformation.
-The `CharStreamEncrypter` can encrypt a character stream to a base 64 encoding compatible with JSON, with small buffer size.
+`CharStreamEncrypter` can encrypt a character stream to a base 64 encoding compatible with JSON, with a small buffer.